Maman08/Bounty-Dispenser/README.md

 To run this project, you will need to add the following environment variables to your .env file:

 `CLIENT_ID`

-To learn how to create a client ID, refer to the [client documentation](https://portal.thirdweb.com/typescript/v5/client).

 ## Run locally